confidential-containers/confidential-containers/guides/troubleshooting.md

 #### Debug Console

-One very useful deugging tool is the Kata guest debug console.
+One very useful debugging tool is the Kata guest debug console.
 You can enable this by editing the Kata agent configuration file and adding the lines
 ``` toml
 debug_console = true